dotenv-org/dotenv-vault-ruby/README.md

 Dotenv Vault extends the proven & trusted foundation of [dotenv](https://github.com/bkeepers/dotenv), with a `.env.vault` file.

-This new standard lets you sync your .env files – quickly & securely.
-Stop sharing them over insecure channels like Slack and email, and never lose an important .env file again.
+The extended standard lets you sync your `.env` files – quickly & securely.
+Stop sharing them over insecure channels like Slack and email, and never lose an important `.env` file again.

 ## Installation